-In the case of an emergency, your child needs to go to a different destination after school, a written note is required.
+In the case of an emergency and your child needs to go to a different destination after school, a written note is required.
 The note should include the name, address, and telephone number of the person responsible for your child.
 All bus change requests for daycare or split custody must be received on the Wednesday of the week prior to the change unless there is an unforeseeable emergency.
-Bus passes will not be issued for late daycare or split custody changes.
 The Main Office will evaluate all such cases and communicate directly with parents.
 In September no bus change requests will be issued during the first week of school.
-If the parents are unable to be home, someone will need to pick up their child at school or the child can be placed in the Cub Care after-school program.
-Phone calls requesting changes in transportation will not be honored.
+Bus passes will not be issued for "play dates".